mui/material-ui/docs/data/joy/main-features/dark-mode-optimization/dark-mode-optimization.md

 Thanks to Joy UI's built-in support for CSS variables, your app can render all of its color schemes at build time, so that the user's preference can be injected _before_ the DOM is rendered in the browser.

-Joy UI provides the `getInitColorSchemeScript()` function to make this flash-free dark mode possible in React frameworks like Next.js, Gatsby, and Remix.
+Joy UI provides the `getInitColorSchemeScript()` function to make this flash-free dark mode possible with React frameworks like Next.js, Gatsby, and Remix.
 This function must be placed before the main script so it can apply the correct stylesheet before your components are rendered.

 The code snippet below shows this works with Next.js—see the [Applying dark mode](/joy-ui/guides/applying-dark-mode/) page for more details on usage with other frameworks: